aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

 Our tests should run automatically and show that we don't have any errors. `use-fixtures` is used to specify what preparations should be done before and after tests.
 In our case we need to prepare a database and then delete it.

+##

+In this chapter we implemented registration and authentication flow, covered that functionality with tests, learned about sessions and templating.

+Code for the end of this chapter can be found in  `app/chapter-05/end`folder.

 [registration-diagram]: https://raw.github.com/aliaksandr-s/prototyping-with-clojure/master/tutorial/chapter-05/Registration%20Flow.svg?sanitize=true
 [authentication-diagram]: https://raw.github.com/aliaksandr-s/prototyping-with-clojure/master/tutorial/chapter-05/Authentication%20Flow.svg?sanitize=true